ajunjee-selvam/Project_1/README.md

 # Project_1 - An Analyss on the Canadian Cannabis Industry
-__Topics Covered:__
-Topic 1:
-Topic 2:
-Topic 3:
-Topic 4: How Cannabis Use has Changed across gender over the years Topic 5: How Cannabis Use Changes Varied Across Different Demographics

 __Overview__
-These 2 topics for this Canadian Cannabs Industry EDA project involves analyzng changes in cannabis use amongst different demographics during different time periods.
-The first analysis is on gender and cannabis use over the years, and the second analysis looks at how cannabis use has changed during the Covid Pandemic Wave 1 amongst 3 demographics: age group, ethnicity, and income level.
+5 topics for this Canadian Cannabs Industry EDA project were identified and involved analyzng market trends, product trends, and changes in cannabis use amongst different demographics during different time periods.

+__Topics Covered__
+Topic 1: Cannabis Recreational Store Growth Analysis in Canada Topic 2: Retail vs Medical Stores Growth
+Topic 3: Cannabis Market Share by Product Type
+Topic 4: Yearly Cannabis Use Change by Gender: 2017 to 2022 Topic 5: Topic 5: Cannabis Use Change during First Wave of the Covid Pandemic Analyzed by Age Group, Ethnicity, and Income Level (May 2020 to March 2021)

 __Data__
 - The Topic 4 dataset consists of a merged database of several Canadian Cannabis Survey responses from 2017 to 2022.
 Due to the significant amount of information in these reports, Table 1 from each report was extracted and merged into a single data table for the analysis of cannabis use by gender.